-The University of Sussex Business School is ranked 77th in the world, out of over 700 business schools, and 10th in the UK for Business and Economics (Times Higher Education World University Rankings by Subject 2021).
+The University of Sussex is ranked 20th in the UK for Business and Economics (Times Higher Education World University Rankings by Subject 2023).
 By studying Business and Management at Sussex, you will be in a fantastic position for future career success.
-The Business School is also ranked among the top five in the UK for international outlook (Times Higher Education World University Rankings by Subject 2021), meaning you will join a multicultural community taught by academics experienced in delivering lectures to a diverse audience.
+The Business School has also been ranked among the top 15 in the UK for international outlook (Times Higher Education World University Rankings by Subject 2023), meaning you will join a multicultural community taught by academics experienced in delivering lectures to a diverse audience.

 Studying Business and Management at Sussex will allow you to develop key career skills and confidence with the opportunity for a professional placement that will see you working in industry for a year.

 Outside the classroom you will be able to join the University’s StartUp Sussex programme.
 You can receive guidance on developing business ideas, access to workshops and even the chance to receive funding for your own startup.
 You can also join the University’s Business Society, where you can meet and network with fellow business students.

 The University of Sussex Business School is a member of the Chartered Association of Business Schools (CABS), and the European Foundation for Management Development (EFMD).

 Hai Anh (Alice) travelled from Vietnam to study Business and Management Studies at the University of Sussex.
 She talks about her experience during her placement year and putting her knowledge into practice.